Welcome to the

 Here are our favorite answers to the free-response questions.

 Free-reponse questions allow you to get a peek into how candidates think through problems.
-Rather than just looking at multiple-choice, get a sense of how they tackle situations.
+These free-response questions were written by Hebba and her team especially for this HR test.
+Rather than just looking at multiple-choice, employers can get a sense of how applicants tackle situations.
 After all, in the real world, there are no multiple-choice options!

-Hint: We focused on text reponses here, but recruiters using eSkill can also toggle on audio-only or video reponses.
-Or they can give candidates an option to use whichever communication style works best for them: test, audio, or video!
+Hint: We focused on text reponses here, but recruiters using eSkill can also toggle on audio or video responses.
+Or they can give candidates an option to use whichever communication style works best for them: text, audio, or video!

 THE ANALYSIS